Paul’s Run Resident and Former Father Judge Football Coach Shares His Record-Breaking Journey to a Fulfilling Retirement

 Want to hear more from our residents?!
 Click here to explore why they love living in this beautiful community!

-Moving in October of 2020, John has enjoyed meeting the many friends, families, and neighbors of Paul’s Run.
+John moved to the community in October of 2020, and has enjoyed meeting the many friends, families, and neighbors of Paul’s Run.
 “I’ve met a lot of great people here.
 They’re so nice and they’re from so many different places and have really interesting stories,” he says.
 “Another good thing is there are a lot of women, maybe nine for every man,” John laughs.

 The Very Best in Compassionate Care